gio3k/MinecraftAppleSiliconShim/README.md

 By default the shim will use the first Java found in the path (the one used when running `java` in the Terminal)\
 To change the Java version running the game, pass `-javahome (path to java home directory)` to the game arguments.
 You can do this right below where you set the profile Java executable.\
 To find Java home directories on your system, run `/usr/libexec/java_home -V` in the Terminal.

+## Credits
+This is definitely not a full list, but thanks to:\
+[yusefnapora](https://github.com/yusefnapora) for making [m1-multimc-hack](https://github.com/yusefnapora/m1-multimc-hack)!
+This was the main starting point for MinecraftAppleSiliconShim!\
+[tanmayb123](https://github.com/tanmayb123) for some of the biggest work getting Minecraft running natively on M1 machines with [AppleSiliconMinecraft.md](https://gist.github.com/tanmayb123/d55b16c493326945385e815453de411a)!